Yellow 6632 metres, CR74.1/140

 White 6327 metres, CR72.5/135

 Red 5418 metres, CR68.0/127

 Centurion was one of the early golf estates in Gauteng, and its central position between Sandton and Pretoria, with easy access to the N1 highway, has made it a popular residential option.
 The parkland course, where water comes into play on 10 holes, has matured and improved in recent years, offering risks and challenges yet also being eminently playable for higher handicaps.

-Several Sunshine Tour professionals have made Centurion their home, one reason being that the course is a strong test from the back tees, with well-guarded and smallish green complexes that reward precise shot-making.
-The gently sloping greens reflect classic design values by Matkovich and are part of Centurion’s character.
+Several Sunshine Tour professionals have made Centurion their home, one reason being that the course is a strong test from the back tees, with well-guarded and relatively small greens complexes that reward precise shot-making.
+The gently sloping greens reflect classic design values by Matkovich and are an integral part of Centurion’s character.

 62, Desvonde Botes, 2013 Sunshine Tour;